 Here you will find a very short summary of the topics I have presented in detail.

 I included that because I think the security advice from the cloud provider is very funny:

 "We also recommend that you store your backup data on a separate, external drive, not just in the cloud. ".
 Well... if you've been using one of the most prominent providers of this service, you might have had sleepless nights too.
 "One of the most prominent customers affected by the Swiss Cloud outage is Sage, a company that provides payroll and HR software for German-speaking countries."

 These - admittedly quite difficult to digest - 4 articles building on each other are intended to do one thing above all: Sharpen your view for the fact that a "cloud solution" (you already know ...) must in no way lead to a weakening of one's own IT competence.
 Quite the opposite: In addition to the previous attack scenarios, there are a few more.
 This is very often tucked under the carpet in the cost calculation and benefit analysis.
 “You no longer need IT, the cloud does that for you”.
 Oh well….

 This should once again work out your own IT competence, which was described as indispensable in the previous point.
 Please don't take this lightly!

-- https://www.heise.de/news/Cloud-Datenbank-GAU-Microsoft-informiert-Azure-Kunden-ueber-gravierende-Luecke-6176601.html Azure ...
-The only and real basis for Navision and Business Central as a Service (SaaS) - open like a barn door.
-Well, a bit simplified.
-But shows the problem described much further above that central computers are extremely interesting targets.
+- https://www.heise.de/news/Cloud-Datenbank-GAU-Microsoft-informiert-Azure-Kunden-ueber-gravierende-Luecke-6176601.html Azure...
+The only real basis for Navision and Business Central as a Service (SaaS) - open as a barn door.
+Well, somewhat simplified.
+But shows the problem described much further above, that central computers are super interesting targets for attacks.